dinusv/cpp-syntax-assist/doc/api-astnode.md

 ### find(searchData, [type])

-> Search for a node recursively using a specified search pattern.
+> Search for the set of nodes recursively using a specified search pattern.

 ##### PARAMETERS